-Just 1/5000th the width of a human hair, the inscription can only be seen through a Forevermark viewer, at an Authorized Forevermark Jeweler.
-The unique identification number is also recorded on the personalized Forevermark Identification card that accompanies each diamond.
+Just 1/5000th the width of a human hair, the inscription can only be seen through a Forevermark viewer, at an Authorised Forevermark Jeweller.
+The unique identification number is also recorded on the personalised Forevermark Identification card that accompanies each diamond.

 All Forevermark Diamonds can be registered on Forevermark.com to store your unique identification number and diamond details, providing reassurance that your diamond is uniquely yours.